ernestchu/ir-project/README.md

 emotion word for the song that has plain lyrics as well as the corresponding raw_lyrics for the song
 generate: emotion_labels.json, raw_lyrics.json

-2. run preprocess.py to remove non english songs according to the lyrics as well as exact duplicates
-generate: cleaned_label.json, cleaned_lyrics.json
+2. run make_emotion_dataset.py to perform data preprocessing and upload the [dataset](https://huggingface.co/datasets/ernestchu/lyrics-emotion-classification) to HF.
+Preprocess steps:

-3. run preprocess2.py to remove the lyrics that differs only by punctuation but is essentially the same song using cosine similarity
+    1. remove exact duplicates and the lyrics that differs only by puntuation but is essentially the same song using cosine similarity
-generate: cleaned_label_cosine.json, cleaned_lyrics cosine.json

-4. run process3.py to remove all punctuations for lyrics, extract the label for testing, and get corresponding song names for the ids
-generate: cleaned_lyrics_strict.json, cluster_labels.json (pure song id: label, no emotion word), song_name.json

-5. run train_test_split.py to get training and testing data
-generate:
+    2. remove non english songs according to the lyrics
+    3. remove all punctuations for lyrics
+    4. get song metadata, split the dataset into train/dev/test and upload to HF

-run proj.py to create model for info retreival
+run project.py to create model for info retreival

-(use 32000 samples from data, after preprocess we have 17985 unique songs )
+(use 37473 samples from data, after preprocess we have 20229 unique English songs )

 limitation: